University of Ottawa: Finances

+In the 2021-2022 review of financial results, net assets stood at CA$1.793 billion, which is a decrease of $174.7M (8.9%) in 2022 compared to 2021.
+Revenue increased by $93.9M to reach $1,246.1M, compared to $1,152.2M in 2020–2021.
+The largest single source of revenue originates from tuition and other fees, along with grant revenue, accounted for 73.4% of total revenue.
+Expenses increased by $89.3M (7.7%) to $1,160.4M, compared to $1,102.4M in 2020–2021.
+The increase is due mainly to higher expenses for salaries and benefits, scholarships and financial aid, and additional costs stemming from COVID-19.
+As stated in the 2021-2022 financial results, its endowment was valued at CA$321.3 million, a $17.5M decrease in endowments compared to the year before due to the reduced market value of investments.

 The university was registered as an educational charitable organization in Canada on 1 January 1967.
 As of 2015, the university was registered primarily as a post-secondary institution.
 The university's Institutional Research and Planning department estimated that its students, staff, visitors and the institution itself brought in an estimated total of CA$4.12 billion into the local economy in 2011.

+Court Challenges Program

+Since 2018, the University of Ottawa has been hosting the administration of the modernized Court Challenges Program (CCP) whose decisions are made by experts in human rights and language rights which are independent from both the university and the government.
+The Department of Canadian Heritage, in collaboration with the Department of Justice, chose the University of Ottawa as the independent organization responsible for implementing and managing the new CCP.
+The CCP is an administrative unit integrated within the Official Languages and Bilingualism Institute (OLBI) of the Faculty of Arts of the University of Ottawa.
+In selecting a third-party institution to host the CCP, the Government is ensuring that the Program will operate independently to advance the rights and freedoms of all Canadians.

 Academics

 The University of Ottawa is a research university, and a member of the Association of Universities and Colleges of Canada.
 It functions on a semester system, operating fall/winter and spring/summer sessions.
-Undergraduate programs comprise the majority of the school's enrolment, with 35,515 full-time and part-time undergraduate students, compared to 6,741 graduate students in 2018.
+Undergraduate programs comprise the majority of the school's enrolment, with 39,770 full-time and part-time undergraduate students, compared to 8,128 graduate students in fall 2022.
 Excluding Saint Paul, the university conferred 7,449 bachelor's and professional degrees, 208 doctoral degrees, 1,815 master's degrees in 2015.

 The university also offers students the opportunity to earn credits while studying abroad, through student exchange programs, and summer programs.
 The university has exchange agreements with over 250 institutions in over 52 countries.